 Table 7: View and View Duration Hypothesis Results

-Table 7 presents the results of statistical hypothesis tests conducted to compare the view counts and view durations between the two groups throughout the course and specifically during finals week.
-For the duration of the course, the null hypothesis posited that there would be no significant difference in the view counts and view durations between the two groups.
-The alternative hypothesis suggested that a difference did exist.
-The resulting p-values for the views (8.4e-1) and view duration (9.1e-1) exceeded the predetermined alpha level of 0.01, indicating insufficient evidence to reject the null hypothesis.
-Consequently, we cannot conclude that there is a statistically significant difference in the engagement metrics between the groups before the final assessment week.

-Conversely, during final assessment week, the null hypothesis was that Group B would not exhibit greater engagement with the course content compared to Group A, with the alternative hypothesis stating that there would be no difference in engagement levels.
-The analysis yielded p-values of 9.1e-09 for views and 1.5e-06 for view duration, both significantly lower than the alpha threshold.
-This provides strong evidence to reject the null hypothesis in favor of the alternative, suggesting that Group B's engagement with the course content was indeed higher than that of Group A during the final assessment week.

 Final Assessment Submission Metrics

 We further investigate student engagement during the cumulative final assessment week by tracking and analyzing submission metrics for the final assessment.
 Specifically, we report the number of submissions each day, the average technical quiz score associated with submissions on a particular day, and the percentage of the student-exam completed.
 To clarify, for the 32 Group A students, each individual must complete the entire exam in one sitting.
 Therefore, one student finishing the exam is equivalent to 1/32 = 3.1% of the total student-exam.
-In contrast, Group B students are required to complete a section of the exam each day.
+In contrast, Group B students, with exam chunking, are required to complete a section of the exam each day.
 For instance, if five of the 26 students complete the first of three exam sections, then (5/26)x(1/3) = 6.4% of the entire student-exam has been completed.

 Figure 10: Final Assessment Week Submission Metrics

 Figure 10 shows the submission metrics for the final assessment week.
 The white number inside the bar is the number of submissions on that particular day.
-The black number above the bar is the average score for the submissions submitted that day.
+The black number above the bar is the average score for the submissions that day.
 The height of the bar is the cumulative percentage of student-exams submitted.
 For example, on Thursday of the final assessment week, there were five group A submissions with an average technical quiz score of 68.8% and these submissions brought the overall student-exam percentage up to 28% (1+2+1+5=9 out of 32).
-There were 25 group B submissions with an average technical quiz score of 70.8% and these submissions brought the overall student-exam percentage up to 89%.
-It is important to note that Thursday's session was dedicated to Interest and Self-Efficacy, so no exam scores were recorded.
-The score presented reflects the average of students who submitted the technical quizzes from Tuesday and Thursday after the deadline.
+Also on Thursday, there were 25 group B submissions with an average technical quiz score of 70.8% and these submissions brought the overall student-exam percentage up to 89%.
+It is important to note that, for group B, Tuesday and Wednesday were dedicated to technical quizzes, whereas Thursday's session was supposed to be Interest and Self-Efficacy surveys only.
+So there should have been no technical quiz scores on Thursday.
+However, there are technical quiz scores reported for group B on Thursday, and later, because students completed and submitted the technical quiz after the deadline.